-The AY 2019-2020 Community College of Vermont (CCV) catalog marks a transition in our Medical Assisting programming.
-Beginning in the fall of 2019, CCV will offer two certificates, Administrative Medical Assisting and Clinical Medical Assisting, and an A.S. degree in Health Science.
-We are no longer offering our A.A.S. degree in Medical Assisting to incoming students.
-Students currently enrolled in the A.A.S. in Medical Assisting will continue to access the courses necessary to complete their program and should consult the Medical Assisting student handbook from the 2018-2019 catalog for more information about that program.
+The Community College of Vermont (CCV) offers two medical assisting certificates, Administrative Medical Assisting and Clinical Medical Assisting, and an A.S. degree in Health Science.
+The A.A.S. degree in Medical Assisting was archived in 2019.
+Students currently enrolled in the A.A.S. degree will continue to access the courses necessary to complete their program by using planning tools provided and should consult the Medical Assisting student handbook from the 2018-2019 catalog for more information about that program.